 The current nuclear market situation highlights how policy issues can have a tremendous impact on nuclear power and all sectors of the nuclear fuel cycle.
-The threat of western sanctions on Russia, Japan’s policy regarding reactor restarts, Kazakh litigation proceedings against the Betpak Dala and Kyzylkum joint ventures, protracted negotiations between AREVA and the government of Niger, as well as the U.S. DOE’s plans to take over the American Centrifuge Plant are just some of the key developments that have impacted the nuclear industry over the past quarter.
+The threat of western sanctions on Russia, Japan's policy regarding reactor restarts, nuclear power and nuclear tax policies in Western Europe, protracted negotiations between AREVA and the government of Niger, the U.S. DOE's uranium inventory disposition, and the ongoing sale of URENCO are just some of the key developments that have impacted the nuclear industry over the past year.

 What Is Included in This Report?

-The report organizes different nuclear policy issues into key topics, each of which is covered in a separate chapter.
+Each quarterly report organizes the different nuclear policy issues into key topics, each of which is covered in a separate chapter.

 - Nuclear Power Policy takes a close look at the key policy developments – both those that support and hinder nuclear power growth – that impact the global nuclear power industry.

-- Front End Nuclear Fuel Cycle focuses on government policies related to the front end of the nuclear fuel cycle – uranium, conversion, and enrichment.
+- Front End Nuclear Fuel Cycle focuses on government policies related to the front end of the nuclear fuel cycle – uranium, conversion, enrichment, and fabrication.

 - Secondary Supplies addresses non-produced supplies, including government inventories in various forms, commercial inventories, mixed oxide fuel (MOX), and reprocessed uranium (RepU).